 The societal and cultural pressure on men to be stoic and strong as they walk through life’s challenges can leave men failing to reach out for help when they begin to feel anxious, fearful, or out of control.
 Men have not been encouraged to identify their feelings, not alone interpret them.

-The shock and anxiety of being a new parent coupled with the fact that dads may feel guilty about struggling — knowing they aren’t the ones breastfeeding at 2 am or healing from labour and birth — can leave men repressing their PPD experience.
-Feeling worthless and lost in their new life, men can feel confused, exhausted, lonely and resenting the baby’s constant needs and attention.
+The shock and anxiety of being a new parent coupled with the fact that dads may feel guilty about struggling — knowing they aren’t the ones breastfeeding at 2 am or healing from labor and birth — can leave men repressing their PPD experience.
+Feeling worthless and lost in their new life, men can feel confused, exhausted, lonely, and resenting the baby’s constant needs and attention.

 Some common signs of postpartum depression in men